Command-line options

 Deprecated BUILTIN pragmas.

-open public directives in abstract blocks.
+open or import statements in abstract blocks.

-open public directives in private blocks.
+open or import statements in private blocks.

 OptionRenamed